 Head out with Apex Mountain School’s expert guides, who’ll share their secret snowy spots and backcountry-safety expertise.
 Daylong adventures last six to seven hours and are recommended for ages 12 and up.
 You’ll need to bring your own equipment — like alpine touring skis, telemark skis or splitboards) — and your own safety equipment, including a beacon, a probe and a shovel.
 Rental safety equipment is available upon request.
 Check out other offerings, like their mountaineering, ice-climbing and avalanche courses.
 Learn more about Apex Mountain School

 Explore the wide-open landscape around Vail with a private Vail Nordic School guided tour.
 Strap on snowshoes, skinny skis or take a backcountry-ski tour for unmatched mountain panoramas in the White River National Forest.
 Private tours are open to children as young as 5.
 Learn more about Vail Nordic School

 Safety First When You Go Backcountry Skiing

-Again, we strongly recommend everyone obtain knowledge by taking avalanche courses and acquire the essential gear before heading into the backcountry.
-Also, check in the the Colorado Avalanche Information Center prior to any trip out for the latest avalanche conditions.
+Again, we strongly recommend everyone obtain knowledge by taking avalanche courses and acquiring the essential gear before heading into the backcountry.
+Check avalanche conditions with the Colorado Avalanche Information Center prior to any Vail backcountry-ski trip.
 When in doubt, don’t go out!

-When in the backcountry, please follow the Leave No Trace rules specifically designed for backcountry adventures.
+When in the backcountry, please follow the Leave No Trace principles specifically designed for backcountry adventures.